JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 * From this one you will get weekly projects to have a look ( Plot Twist: you wont have time to see them all)
   * Example: https://github.com/OpenCut-app/OpenCut or https://github.com/Cloudable-dev/netgoat

  > MIT | The open-source CapCut alternative

+ > MIT | A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!

   <!-- https://www.youtube.com/watch?v=OOxzP1JvfQk -->